 To meet an increased health care need, Amref Health Africa prioritised research, capacity building and advocacy relating to: HIV/AIDS and sexually transmitted infections, TB, malaria, clean water and basic sanitation, family health, clinical services, training and health learning materials.

 In recognition of the need for partnerships at the community level, Amref Health Africa worked closely with local groups to enable community-based planning, shared identification of issues and priorities, and efficient use of resources.

 1999: Amref Health Africa is awarded the Conrad Hilton Humanitarian Award.

 In recent years, Amref Health Africa has highlighted the fact that despite significant investments by donors in health products and delivery of health services, many people in Africa still have limited access to sufficient and quality health care.

 2005: Amref Health Africa is awarded the Bill and Melinda Gates Award for Global Health, the first African organization to do so.

 Keen on utilising advancements in technology, in 2005, we roll out our e-learning programme, designed to train health professionals.
 By 2012-13 we have 15 active e-learning projects across eight African countries.

 Amref Health Africa launches their first container clinic in Turkana, Kenya.
 The container clinics are a vital resource for the pastoralist communities that live and work off the land in this remote, marginalised area.

-Amref Health Africa celebrates 60 years of partnering with communities in Africa for lasting health change, reaching about 9 million people with our health-focused programs (October 2015 to December 2016).
+Amref Health Africa celebrates 60 years of partnering with communities in Africa for lasting health change, reaching about 13 million people with our health-focused programs (October 2015 to December 2016).
 We now have seven offices in Africa (with reach in 35 countries), and 11 offices in Europe and North America.
 We are the largest African-based international organization on the continent.